21 Must-Know Tips For Growing Kale Indoors

 This green superfood is in the cole crop family of the species Brassica oleracea, and shares some similarities with non-heading cabbage, swiss chard.
-Only a decade ago, kale was mainly grown in the U.S. as a garnish on dishes, but this changed once we started to learn the health benefits of actually eating the leafy vegetable.
+A decade ago, kale was mainly grown in the U.S. as a garnish on dishes, but this changed once we started to learn the health benefits of actually eating the leafy vegetable.

 What Does Kale Look Like?

 There are several varieties of kale – each with specific distinguishing features and sizes.
-One of the most common types sold in American grocery stores is called Common Curly Kale (or just curly kale), which has light green spines (the stem through the middle of the leaf), and rib (steps that run through the leaves).
+One of the most common types sold in American grocery stores is called Common Curly Kale (or just curly kale), which has light green spines (the stem through the middle of the leaf), and ribs (steps that run through the leaves).
 Check out these most common types of kale:

 - Lacinato Kale (includes Dinosaur Kale and Tuscan Kale) – This kale has longer, darker leaves (unlike most common varieties).

 - Thomas Jefferson grew this type of kale in his garden.

 - Dwarf blue curled – Dwarf varieties are often more manageable than other, larger varieties, which can grow up to two feet when they’re mature.
 Dwarf varieties are recommended if you’re planning to grow your kale on a windowsill or balcony.